Support the New Graduate's transition from novice to competent, professional nurse.

 Lymph & Immune System

-Key skills, identified from the Clinical Competence Course and from hospital and unit needs, are used to create Clinical Competency Validations.
+Key skills, identified from the Clinical Competence Course and from hospital and unit needs, are used to create Clinical Skill Validations.

-Checking off competencies may occur anywhere there is an internet including at the bedside and in a simulation lab by using the COS Bedside Competency Sign-Off.
+Checking off competencies may occur anywhere there is an internet including at the bedside and simulation lab with the COS Bedside Skill Sign-Off.

 Integrity & Ethics